ulb-sachsen-anhalt/digital-derivans/README.md

 ## Features

 Create PDF from scaled image data (optional: footer) and constraints on compression rate and max sizes.
 For details see [configuration section](#configuration).

-If metadata (METS/MODS) is available, the following will be taken into account:
+If metadata (METS/MODS) available, the following will be taken into account:

-* Value `mods:recordIdentifier[@source]` to name PDF artefact
+* Value `mods:recordIdentifier[@source]` to name PDF artefact Can be replaced in PDF-step configuration with option `mods_identifier_xpath` or at execution time via CLI-parameter `-n` / `--name-pdf`
 * Value `mods:titleInfo/mods:title` for internal naming
-* Attribute `mets:div[@ORDER]` for file containers as defined in the METS physical structMap to create a PDF outline
 * Attribute `mets:div[@CONTENTIDS]` (granular URN) will be rendered for each page if footer shall be appended to each page image

 ## Docker Image